"He said I wouldn't make it": Man mocks teacher who predicted doom on his life

 Teacher excited to meet former student

-Meanwhile, a Ghanaian teacher was excited after meeting a former student in town has left many people in awe.
+Meanwhile, YEN.com.gh reported that a Ghanaian teacher was excited after meeting a former student in town, leaving many people in awe.

-The video, which YEN.com.gh sighted on the TikTok page of @official_freeman2, showed the adorable moment the teacher was heard telling a friend that the young soldier was his former student.
+The trending TikTok video showed the adorable moment the teacher was heard telling a friend that the young soldier was his former student.

-Filled with pride, the teacher hugged the soldier tightly and commended him for becoming a responsible member of society.
+Filled with pride, the overjoyed teacher hugged the soldier tightly and praised him for becoming a responsible member of Ghana's society.

 Source: YEN.com.gh